adlanarifzr/translatr/README.md

 ```php
 echo $model->description;
 ```
 This command will display the description based on your current locale.
+To add more language, simply add new column with different locale.

 ## <a name="support"></a>Support & Thanks
 I would be really grateful if you would contribute to support my contributions in Laravel development by saying thanks to [adlanarifzr@gmail.com](mailto:adlanarifzr@gmail.com).